mailjet/mailjet-apiv3-java/README.md

 ## Release notes
+v5.1.0
+- downgraded OkHttpClient to v3.12 to be compatible with the current version in Spring Boot
+- adds [transactional email builder](src/test/java/com/mailjet/client/TransactionalEmailIT.java) to make possible sending messages easier

 v5.0.0
 - migrated to more reliable OkHttpClient
 - removed ApiVersion from the MailjetClient configuration: Now the client will determine the needed API version from the resource itself.